JackTheSparow/jackthesparow.github.io/about.md

 permalink: /about/
 ---

 Hello World, I am NC and I go by Jack Sparow on the Internet.
 I play Capture The Flag(CTFs) in Reverse Engineering, Forensics, OSINT & Misc Categories.
+Configuring and troubleshooting Linux systems has been my source of dopamine for over five years.

 I regularly participate in Cybersecurity Competitions including but not limited to: